-Eurojust is the European Union's Judicial Cooperation Unit, an EU agency located in The Hague, Netherlands.
-Eurojust was started in 2002 and is fully focused on providing practical support to investigators, prosecutors and judges from different countries.
+Eurojust is the European Union's Agency for Criminal Justice Cooperation.
+It was started in 2002 and is fully focused on providing practical support to investigators, prosecutors and judges from different countries.
 Judicial practitioners come to Eurojust for support in a wide range of criminal investigations, including investigations of fraud, money laundering, corruption, trafficking in human beings, drug trafficking, migrant smuggling, cybercrime and terrorism.